How to build a website like Airbnb

 Joe Gebbia on Twitter.

-The idea led to a simple website site that brought three people to stay at Chesky and Gebbia's flat.
+The idea led to a simple website inviting three people to stay at Chesky and Gebbia’s flat.
 A year later, Nathan Blecharczyk joined to start building the foundation of a two-sided marketplace website.

 The rest is history, with many entertaining stories from selling breakfast cereal to getting rejected by famous VC firms before reaching a valuation measured in billions.